940805-cat/A-B-Testing-Business-Decision-Analysis/README.md

-# A-B-Testing-Business-Decision-Analysis
-Analyzed user behavior and business metrics to evaluate an A/B test and support data-driven decisions.
-Prioritized hypotheses using ICE/RICE frameworks and applied statistical testing to measure the impact of product changes.
-Tools: Python, Pandas, Statistical Analysis, A/B Testing, ICE/RICE.
+# A/B Testing & Business Decision Analysis

+## Project Overview
+Brief description of the business problem.

+## Objective
+Analyze user behavior and evaluate if a product change improves business metrics.

+## Tools
+- Python
+- Pandas
+- SciPy
+- Matplotlib
+- A/B Testing

+## Analysis
+- Data cleaning
+- Exploratory Data Analysis
+- Hypothesis prioritization using ICE/RICE
+- Statistical testing

+## Results
+No statistically significant differences were found between groups.
+Recommendation: do not implement the tested change.

+## Link
+Notebook available in this repository.